Aron Conaway - Artist Statement 2001

 To find my place in this changing time, I have embarked on a personal journey to become more conscious of the art world and its history.
 I experience personal evolution through learning from other's failures and successes.
 In analyzing the lives and values of certain artists, I attempt earning a glimpse into their personal secrets of living.
 I try to dissect their psyches to figure out what allows them to take flight into a freedom of living.
 I dream of a state of freedom where at any junction one can turn to any direction, smiling into the face of fear and rejection.
 I am seeking to elevate to this freedom, which requires a revolution of sorts.
 I feel that to live truly we must march confidently in the direction of freedom, choosing short-term goals along the right path.
 Life it seems to me has reached a pinnacle, where we are really facing the very possibility to the omega of mankind.

-Many of the surreal ideas for my more surreal photography are rooted in the moments when I am distracted by reading, lost in the depths of a fascinating subject and immersed in a false reality.
-Totally spellbound by language and fully unaware of the intensity of my thought processes, I suddenly reach a point, where a blizzard of physical sensation can take over my nerves.
+Many of the unreal ideas for my more surreal photography are born in the moments when I am taken by a reading, lost in the depths of a fascinating subject, and immersed in a false reality.
+Totally spellbound by language and fully unaware of the intensity of my thought processes, I suddenly reach a point, where a blizzard of physical sensation may take over my nerves.
 An almost sickening ball of energy builds up in my stomach, moves into my chest and pushes out to every end of my body.
-With this almost manic experience, I cannot resist grabbing the nearest writing utensil and piece of scrap paper to allow my brain scramble out any and all ideas, relationships and concepts I sense, until I am too tired to continue.
-These "episodes", often separated by months, provide me with a blueprint for my work in photography and in surreal sculpture.
-Perhaps best described as allegorical, I pose questions about our demeanors and our dark side as a society.
+With this almost manic experience, I cannot resist grabbing the nearest writing utensil and piece of scrap paper to allow my brain to scramble out any and all ideas, relationships and concepts I am experiencing, until I am too tired to continue.
+These "episodes", often separated by months, provide me with a blueprint for my work in both photography and in sculpture.
+Perhaps best described as allegorical, I pose questions about our personal and collective demeanors as well as our dark side as a society.

 I want to chip away at the structure of people's beliefs, attack their sense of sureness and create an assault of concern.
-Push the part of the world that they don't want to see right under their noses, but still with honesty and sincerity.
-I want to remind them of their own humanity.
+Push the part of the world that they don't want to consider right under their noses, but with honesty and sincerity.
+I wish to remind them of their own humanity.

-I am a bleeding heart romantic, full of compassion, empathy, and loaded with the feeling responsibility to remind America of the forgotten man, the underdog, our own as well as the rest of the world's impoverished masses.
-Simultaneously, I want to hold a mirror in the face of America, probing all capable thinkers to consider what we are moving towards and also away from.
+I am a bleeding heart romantic, full of compassion, empathy, and loaded with the feeling responsibility to remind America of the forgotten man, the underdog, all the world's impoverished masses.
+I want to hold a mirror in the face of America to probe all capable thinkers to consider what we are moving towards and also departing from.
 I constantly question what we are doing and wonder when the dream is going to sweep us right off of our feet.

-Search for political truth, I reject excuses and pray for the weights of justice to fall on the corrupt, the immoral.
-I find purpose and truth in allowing people to interact with my creations of ambiguous relationships.
-I try to point them in a direction, but let them build the avenues that bring them to new and personal meanings.
-By reminding people of their humanity and the rest of the world's humanity, I want to bring people outside of their own lives, kill contemporary stagnation of change and any sort of evolution or revolution, which seems to frighten people to the core of their very existence.
-I want to shake them up, put a little fire under bottoms and remind them of their ideals and the ugliness of corruption and injustice.
+Searching for political truth, I reject excuses and pray for the weights of justice to fall on the corrupt, the immoral.
+I find purpose and truth in allowing people to interact with my creations of ambiguous or succinct relationship.
+I try to point them in a direction, yet leave space for them to build the avenues that bring them to new and personal meanings.
+By reminding people of their humanity and the rest of the world's humanity, I want to bring people outside of their own lives, kill the stagnation of contemporary lifestyle, evolution or revolution.
+This seems to frighten people to the core of their very existence.
+I want to shake them up, put a little fire under bottoms, remind them of their youthful ideals and the ugliness of corruption and injustice.
 I will continue pushing against what I see as wrong and harmful, inviting any and all to point their fingers and have the empowerment to speak and act for their own truths.
 While challenging the way we, as a society function I believe every little dent counts.
 This is the energy that keeps me going, putting one foot in front of the other.
 Through my art I see myself a freedom fighter, an intellectual, an activist, a participant, and then maybe an artist.